AlexandrGraschenkov/iOS-app-localizer_GPT/Readme.md

 }
 ```

-### Contributing

-Feel free to fork the project and submit pull requests with improvements or report any issues you encounter.

-### License

-This script is open-sourced under the MIT License.
-See the LICENSE file for more information.

-### Contact

-For any additional questions or comments, please open an issue in the repository.
+## 📝 App Store Metadata

+This script allows you to localize your app’s metadata: name, subtitle, description, keywords, and promotional text.
+While the localization of the name, subtitle, and keywords won't replace professional ASO, it's definitely better than having no localization at all.

 ---

+## 📄 License

+This project is licensed under the MIT License.
+See the `LICENSE` file for details.

+## 📬 Contact / 🤝 Contributing

+Have questions, suggestions, or feedback?
+Feel free to open an issue on GitHub, fork the repo, or submit a pull request — contributions are always welcome!

+📧 Email: alexandr.graschenkov91@gmail.com

-Happy Localizing! 🌍📲
+### ✨ Happy Localizing! ✨